GyuyeongKim/NetClone-public/README.md

 # Overview
 This is the artifact that is used to evaluate NetClone, as described in the paper "NetClone: Fast, Scalable, and Dynamic Request Cloning for Microsecond-Scale RPCs" in ACM SIGCOMM 2023.
+NetClone is an in-network dynamic request cloning mechanism for microsecond-scale workloads.
+With Netclone, the switch dynamically duplicates requests to two idle servers and returns only a faster response to the client.
+With this, the client can enjoy low tail latency even if there is unexpected latency variability in servers.

 # Contents